kerberos-io/documentation/72_machinery/83_heuristics/2_counter.md

 # Counter

-Counting objects forms the basis for a range of high-tech solutions, including retail analytics, queue management, building management and security applications.
+**Counting objects/people** forms the basis for a range of high-tech solutions, including retail analytics, queue management, building management and security applications.
 By using the counter heuristic **you can count incoming and outgoing objects** (e.g. people).
 By defining two lines, the counter heuristics can count the incoming (green line) and outgoing (red line) objects.

 ![Counter heuristic](2_counter-heuristic.png)